 One More Safety Tip

 One more safety thing…when you can, wear long clothing, tuck your pants into long socks, avoid long grass, and then do a tick check after by checking your hair, clothing, any warm dark areas of your body, and showering off!
+I also swear by my Tick Spray!

 I think this list should keep you going for a while!
 Happy Hiking!